lgulyas1972/AntColonyMapping/README.md

 ## Data

 The NetLogo generated data files are available in the `data/acom` directory.
-The baseline SSMA data files can be generated using the source code provided in the `ssga` directory.
+The baseline SSMA data files can be generated using the source code provided in the `ssma` directory.

 ## Publication